ekofiresearch/ekofiarticles.github.io/_posts/2019-10-31-you-are-being-watched-even-in-incognito-mode-cyber-security-advices.md

   actions:
     - label: "Get it"
       url: "https://instagram.com/fsuaterdogan"
-excerpt: "Your Internet service provider, <br>websites you visit, <br>your boss (if you're using business computer)."
+excerpt: ""
 intro:
-  - excerpt: 'People are spying on you.'
+  - excerpt: 'People are spying on you.
+Your Internet service provider, <br>websites you visit, <br>your boss (if you're using business computer).'
 feature_row:
   - image_path: /assets/images/vpn_img1.jpg
     alt: "VPN saves you"